Feel the power of the penguin

 Shashank Sharma, Nick Peers and Gabe Carey have also contributed to this article

-Even people who wouldn't know where to start with a command line interface have probably heard of Ubuntu, and it's not hard to see why.
-Here we're greeted by the friendly, familiar face of Debian (a larger distro that predates Ubuntu by a decade), with new releases every six months rather than every six and a half seconds, leaving it much more stable and, in most cases, actually usable.
+Here we’re greeted by the friendly, familiar face of Debian (a larger distro that predates Ubuntu by a decade), but releases come every six months rather than every six and a half seconds.
+This, in turn, leaves the OS more stable and, you know, actually usable.

-It's probably the best place to start if you're new to Linux, designed specifically for the person who doesn't know Gnome from Bash.
-Many of its essential apps comes pre-installed, negating the need to deploy package installers over a command line, and the easy-to-handle install repositories library makes it very easy to get ahold of more.
+Ubuntu is more than likely the best place to start if you're new to Linux, specifically tailored to those who don't know Gnome from Bash.
+Most of the utilities you’ll need from the OS are pre-installed, negating the need to deploy package installers over a command line.
+It’s only bettered by a directory of nearly 4,500 applications.

-Lots of Linux users wind up using Ubuntu as a starting point, even if they may end up looking down their noses at it a year or two down the line.
-In reality, though, they'll owe it thanks for offering a helping hand in the world's most customizable operating system.
+Lots of Linux users wind up using Ubuntu as a starting point, even if they wind up looking down their noses at it a year or two down the line.
+In reality, they'll owe it thanks for offering a helping hand in the world's most customizable operating system.

 There are, however, a few legitimately controversial things about Ubuntu.
 Over the last few years, its parent company Canonical has tried to develop Ubuntu into its own "brand", most notably by introducing its own desktop environment known as Unity.
 This interface bridges Ubuntu for phones and tablets with classic desktop Ubuntu.

 You can get started with Ubuntu here

 Its desktop UI is called Budgie, which is largely responsible for Solus' distinct focus on aesthetics and "elegance", as its developer puts it, than most other Linux interfaces.

 The issue in siding with Solus is that, while promising, it has much less of an active community at the moment than the more renowned names.
 This could be offputting for those who don't already know Linux inside and out.

 You can get started with Solus here